 - Respond to caller and simultaneously export to a “big data” system for analysis.

-Number one is what we mean when we say analytics inside transactions.
+Number one is what we mean when we say real-time analytics inside transactions.

 Consider Openet, who uses VoltDB transactions to decide if mobile calls should be authorized.
 The first thing Openet does is collect information.
 Some questions are simple, e.g., “Does the caller have prepaid balance?”
 Others are more sophisticated, like, “How many blacklisted numbers has this caller made calls to in 24 hours?”.